EffectiveRange/devc-effectiverange/doc/README.md

 ## Collecting dependency info from a RPI installation

-The SKU dir layout is the following:
+The TARGET dir layout is the following:
-- `<SKU Name>`
+- `<TARGET Name>`
-  - sku  `the SKU file, obtained by the collect_info script, could be edited manually, contains important OS & version info environment variables`
+  - target  `the TARGET file, obtained by the collect_info script, could be edited manually, contains important OS & version info environment variables`
-  - sku.extra `extra env variables to be addded manually`
+  - target.extra `extra env variables to be addded manually`
   - .config  `the kernel config settings, required for setting up the kernel build infra`
   - patch `contains patch files with a number prefixed that controls the application order`
     - id-dirname.patch `patch file name <idx>-<dirname>.patch will be applied in directory <dir>, e.g. 11-gcc.patch`

-### Setting up a new SKU and building the devcontainer
+### Setting up a new TARGET and building the devcontainer

-1. create a new directory as detailed above for the new SKU
+1. create a new directory as detailed above for the new TARGET
-2. Use `scripts/collect_info <hostname> > path/to/SKUDIR/sku` to save the main sku file
+2. Use `scripts/collect_info <hostname> > path/to/TARGETDIR/target` to save the main target file
-3. Optionally add any custom variable to `sku.extra` file
+3. Optionally add any custom variable to `target.extra` file
 4. TBD: how to obtain the kernel config file...
 5. execute `make <target>` from the workspace root

 ### Development

 For interactive development, you can use the `dev_tools/run_devc` command, that accepts the container id as argument.
 It will mount in the directory into the running container.
-Inside the container shell, you can use the `/devc/dev_tools/link_devc <SKU name>` command to set up symlinks inside the container to the current workspace SKU files, that can be editet on the fly from the host, without the need of rebuilding the container.
+Inside the container shell, you can use the `/devc/dev_tools/link_devc <TARGET name>` command to set up symlinks inside the container to the current workspace TARGET files, that can be editet on the fly from the host, without the need of rebuilding the container.

 ## Build details